WiseLibs/better-sqlite3/docs/api.md

 ### .backup(*destination*, [*options*]) -> *promise*

 Initiates a [backup](https://www.sqlite.org/backup.html) of the database, returning a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_promises) for when the backup is complete.
 If the backup fails, the promise will be rejected with an `Error`.
 You can optionally backup an attached database by setting the `attached` option to the name of the desired attached database.

+Other database operations can be executed while a backup is in progress.
+If the same database connection mutates the database while performing a backup, those mutations will be reflected in the backup automatically.
+However, if a *different* connection mutates the database during a backup, the backup will be forcefully restarted.
+Therefore, it's recommended that only a single connection is responsible for mutating the database if online backups are being performed.

 You can monitor the progress of the backup by setting the `progress` option to a callback function.
 That function will be invoked every time the backup makes progress, providing an object with two properties: